IKOR-GmbH/sip-framework/docs/declarative.md

 ### Connector

-A connector is a holder of **external** endpoint and represents one integration side.
-One connector would typically only talk to multiple external systems if they form a dependent unit - otherwise, for independent systems, separate connectors should be chosen, one for each individual system.
+A connector is a holder of an **external** endpoint and represents one integration side.
+One connector would typically only talk to multiple external systems if they form a dependent unit - otherwise, for independent systems, separate connectors should be provided, one for each individual system.
-Its duty is to provide necessary processing and transformation into/from the common domain model.
+Their duty is to provide necessary processing and transformation into/from the Common Domain Model.
-They can be either Inbound or Outbound, with Inbound having Rest and SOAP as pre-built subtypes.
+They can be either _Inbound_ or _Outbound_, with Inbound having Rest and SOAP as pre-built subtypes.

+### Composite Process

+Combines multiple Integration Scenarios into one flow.
+Its purpose is to allow reuse of the integration scenarios and provide mappings between different CDMs, define order of execution and conditional execution.

+### Orchestration

+SIP Framework allows custom code to be added to multiple predefined points in the adapter that can control the behaviour of the specific declarative element.
+At the end SIP framework builds the adapter using predefined SIP constructs (mapping, control flow, etc.) and custom code defined by the developer.
+Custom behaviour supplied by the developer in different places in the adapter is called "orchestration".

+There are 3 points of orchestration:
+* Connectors - Behavior of the connector that influences request and (optional) response flow.
+This orchestration can be written in **Camel and Java**.
+* Integration scenario - Execution order of Connectors, control flow, and response aggregation.
+This orchestration can be written in custom **SIP Orchestration DSL and Java**.
+* Composite process - Execution order of integration scenarios, control flow and mappings.
+This orchestration can be written in custom **SIP Orchestration DSL and Java**.

 ## Configuration